thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_B.md

 * The relationship between the way Dominions operate and the abilities the nephilim gain is somewhat indirect.
 God creates by decree - He spoke and the world was made.
-The nephilim are not capable of true creation, but have authority only over the *form*,but not the substance, of the material world.
+The nephilim are not capable of true creation, but have authority only over the *form*, but not the substance, of the material world.
 They can thus by their magic transmute the form of one thing to another.
 This will be temporary unless the change is "locked" in place through combining this ability with that inherited from the Powers.
 Neither